Simms Violin Studio

 join the studio

-In my teaching studio, I offer high-quality violin lessons for children aged 5–18, from complete beginners to advanced students preparing for conservatoire and university auditions.
-My teaching is personal, structured, and tailored to help each child reach their full potential.
-Parents are involved in the learning process —especially in the early stages — and I offer support every step of the way.
+At Simms Violin Studio, high-quality violin lessons are available for students age 5 and over, from complete beginners to advanced students preparing for conservatoire and university auditions.
+Lessons are tailored to help each student reach their full potential.
+Parents of younger students are involved in the learning process to ensure they know exactly how to help their child practice at home.

 🎻 Weekly 1:1 Lessons in Lichfield